Atlantic Southeast Airlines Flight 2311

 Atlantic Southeast Airlines Flight 2311 was a regularly scheduled commuter flight in Georgia in the southeastern United States, from Hartsfield–Jackson Atlanta International Airport to Glynco Jetport (since renamed Brunswick Golden Isles Airport) in Brunswick on April 5, 1991.

-The Friday afternoon flight, operating a twin-turboprop Embraer EMB 120 Brasilia, crashed just north of Brunswick while approaching the airport for landing.
+The flight, operating a twin-turboprop Embraer EMB 120 Brasilia, crashed north of Brunswick while approaching the airport for landing.
 All 23 aboard were killed, including astronaut Sonny Carter and former U.S. Senator John Tower.

 Four years later, another Embraer Brasilia of ASA crashed in the Georgia countryside in similar circumstances, with nine fatalities.

+Background

 Aircraft

-The aircraft involved in the accident was an Embraer EMB 120 Brasilia (registration number N270AS), manufactured on November 30, 1990.
-Equipped with two Pratt & Whitney PW-118 engines and Hamilton Standard 14RF-9 propellers, it received its U.S. standard airworthiness certificate on December 20.
+The aircraft involved was an Embraer EMB 120 Brasilia (registration number N270AS), manufactured on November 30, 1990.
+Equipped with two Pratt & Whitney Canada PW118 engines and Hamilton Standard 14RF-9 propellers, it received its U.S. standard airworthiness certificate on December 20.
 In service less than four months, the aircraft had accumulated about 816 flying hours and 845 cycles prior to the accident.

 Only one deferred maintenance item was noted in the maintenance logs, for fuel leaking from the auxiliary power unit (APU) cowling.
 The circuit breaker for the APU had been pulled while spare parts could be made available to fix the cowling.
 Because they were not required at the time, the aircraft did not have a cockpit voice recorder or flight data recorder.

 Flight crew

-Captain Mark Friedline, age 34, had been hired by Atlantic Southeast Airlines ten years earlier in May 1981, and was fully qualified to fly three different commercial aircraft, including the EMB-120.
+Captain Mark Friedline, aged 34, had been hired by Atlantic Southeast Airlines ten years earlier in May 1981, and was fully qualified to fly three different commercial aircraft, including the EMB-120.
 At the time of the accident, he had accumulated an estimated 11,724 total flying hours, of which 5,720 hours were in the EMB-120.
 Friedline had been involved in the development of the EMB-120, and its introduction to service in the United States, and was trained to fly the aircraft by the manufacturer.
 An inspector described his knowledge of aircraft systems "extensive", and his pilot techniques as "excellent".